FluBBaOfWard/NitroSwan/WonderWitch.md

 There are three screens in the WonderWitch UI.
 The first one is where you start the games/applications.
-The second is where you can copy files to/from program-area(ROM)/work-area(RAM) The third is where you can transfer files & execute commands via serial.
+The second is where you can copy files between program-area(ROM) & work-area(SRAM) The third is where you can transfer files & execute commands via serial.

 ## How to use